 The passivity of night permeates Lushoto’s peaceful aether.
-Here, high in northeastern Tanzania‘s hills, a certain kind of peace reigns, one where its inhabitants exist in their spheres.
-Life is multitudinous, and they have no time to waste on the machinations of outsiders.
+Here, high in northeastern Tanzania‘s hills, a certain kind of order reigns, carefully navigated by the villagers.

 Still, the traveller fails to shake the feeling of observation, as though their presence, superficially unacknowledged, nevertheless registers on whatever frequencies flow through the region.
 By what or by whom, the traveller cannot say.
 The instinct is a curious one, and it settles somewhere deep in their core where it remains; vague, unknowable, inexplicable.